solderpunk/VF-1/README.md

 VF-1> go sdf.org/
 ```

-(don't leave off the trailing slash - this won't be necessary in future
-releases, but right now it is required for technical reasons I won't get into)

-(if you are very lazy, you can type "g sdf.org/" instead, i.e. you can
+(if you are lazy, you can type "g sdf.org/" instead, i.e. you can
 abbreviate "go" to "g")

 You should see a listing of the SDF Gopherspace.
 The different menu items are